iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 title: July '22 Community Gems
 date: 2022-07-26
 description: >
-  A roundup of technical Q&A's from the DVC and CML communities.
-This month: working with the DVC cache, DVC data and remotes, using DVC programmatically, and more.
+  A roundup of technical Q&A's from the DVC community.
+This month: deploying models MLEM, DVC data and remotes, DVC stages and plots, and more.
 descriptionLong: >
-  A roundup of technical Q&A's from the DVC and CML communities.
-This month: working with the DVC cache, DVC data and remotes, using DVC programmatically, and more.
+  A roundup of technical Q&A's from the DVC community.
+This month: deploying models MLEM, DVC data and remotes, DVC stages and plots, and more.
 picture: 2022-07-26/july-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/july-22-community-gems/1226